List of Bones characters: Finn Abernathy

 Finn Abernathy (seasons 7–9) is an intern at the Jeffersonian Institute first introduced in the episode "The Hot Dog in the Competition".
 He is a sweet southern boy who is trying to live without the shadow of his past haunting him.
 Finn had a criminal record with charges including attacking his stepfather with a knife when he abused his mother, but was later expunged.
 Finn decided to quit, but he came back and received a warning from Brennan.
 After he returns to his work, Brennan asks him if his interest in forensic anthropology was related to a plan to kill his stepfather, to which he answered yes.
 She also asked him if he actually killed his stepfather, to which he answered no because after reading a paper she had published, he knew there was no possible way to cover up the murder if he had actually committed it.
 He is the youngest of the interns to join the lab at the age of 18.
-In Bump in the Road, he and Cam's daughter Michelle go on a date, much to Cam's dismay.
+In "The Bump in the Road", he and Cam's daughter Michelle go on a date, much to Cam's dismay.

 It is revealed in the season 8 episode "The Patriot in Purgatory" that, on September 11 and at the age of 9, Finn got between his mother and stepfather.
 He was stabbed with a pair of scissors, but didn't go to the hospital due to the comparison he felt between the attack on the Twin Towers and his mere injury.

 Finn gets along especially well with Hodgins, with the latter frequently treating him like a surrogate brother.
 They often joke with each other in the lab and Hodgins calls him "Opie", a reference to Opie Taylor from The Andy Griffith Show, while Finn calls him "Thurston", a reference to Thurston Howell, III from Gilligan's Island.
-In a number of episodes, Finn's favorite food has been identified as Catfish, which his late grandmother would serve him with her own hotsauce recipe, (mentioned in the season 8 episode, "The Maiden in the Mushrooms", where Hodgins, having helped himself to the last of Finn's last bottle of his late grandmother's hotsauce, uses the lab's Mass spectrometer to figure out all of the ingredients).
-Later in the same episode ("The Maiden in the Mushrooms"), with the hotsauce's recipe figured out, Finn and Hodgins patent the hotsauce as "Opie and Thurston's Hotsauce".
-By the time of the events of the season 9 episode, "The Turn in the Urn", the hotsauce is commented upon being very successful.
+In a number of episodes, Finn's favorite food has been identified as Catfish, which his late grandmother would serve him with her own hot sauce recipe, (mentioned in the season 8 episode, "The Maiden in the Mushrooms", where Hodgins, having helped himself to the last of Finn's last bottle of his late grandmother's hot sauce, uses the lab's mass spectrometer to figure out all of the ingredients).
+Later in the same episode ("The Maiden in the Mushrooms"), with the hot sauce's recipe figured out, Finn and Hodgins patent the hot sauce as "Opie and Thurston's Hot Sauce".
+By the time of the events of the season 9 episode, "The Turn in the Urn", the hot sauce is commented upon being very successful.
 In the earlier season 9 episode, "The Mystery in the Meat", fellow intern, Oliver Wells, admits he loves the hot sauce, having it "every morning on his eggs for breakfast".